Climate

 Management Approach

 Lilly acknowledges that climate change is negatively impacting human and environmental health.
-Action against climate change is required to achieve the goals of the Paris Agreement and to avoid the most detrimental effects of climate change by limiting the global temperature rise to 1.5 °C. Lilly is taking action to reduce greenhouse gas emissions within our operations and along our value chain.
+Action against climate change is required to achieve the goals of the Paris Climate Agreement and to avoid the most detrimental effects of climate change by limiting the global temperature rise to 1.5 °C. Lilly is taking action to reduce greenhouse gas emissions within our operations and along our value chain.
 We have assessed our Scope 3 emissions and progressed in our journey to identify climate-related risks and opportunities in our business.

 As Lilly continues to expand its global presence and innovate in the pharmaceutical sector, we recognize the importance of aligning growth with our sustainability goals.
 Our projected growth trajectory entails careful consideration of its impact on our carbon footprint, resource consumption and waste generation.
 At Lilly, we are committed to implementing a range of initiatives to advance environmental sustainability across our operations and value chain.
 This includes initiatives to enhance energy efficiency across our operations and investments in renewable energy sources to reduce reliance on fossil fuels and decrease greenhouse gas emissions.
 These efforts are aimed at reducing environmental impacts while fostering sustainable business growth.